 Days Gone is another PlayStation-exclusive zombie game, and though it might not be as good as The Last of Us, it is a very different game with its own set of merits.

-Set in rural Oregon, Days Gone is an open-world action game with some light survival and RPG elements that has pretty much all the usual traits of a modern AAA open-world action game: exploration, enemy camps, uninspired side quests, a crafting system, and rudimentary stealth mechanics.
+Set in rural Oregon, Days Gone is an open-world action game with some light survival and RPG elements that have pretty much all the usual traits of a modern AAA open-world action game: exploration, enemy camps, uninspired side quests, a crafting system, and rudimentary stealth mechanics.

 However, while it may seem a bit generic at first, Days Gone actually executes its formula reasonably well.
-It starts out a bit slow and takes time to really build momentum, but when it does, it becomes extremely addictive and difficult to put down.
+It starts a bit slow and takes time to really build momentum, but when it does, it becomes extremely addictive and difficult to put down.
 While the stealth sections and shootouts with human enemies are nothing special, taking on massive zombie hordes single-handedly has never been more fun – a shame that it is reserved mostly for the endgame.

 In the end, Days Gone may feel a bit like a lukewarm experience.
 The story starts out well but makes a few stumbles, all the while the gameplay is addictive but can get repetitive after hours and hours of the campaign.
 It may not be among the best games ever made or among the best PS4 exclusives, but it is worth playing if you’re into zombie games and like exploring vast open worlds.